 LRV Values – How Does it Affect Areas?

-In my opinion, an LRV of 60 to 65 is a magical number that’s the perfect option for your west-facing rooms.
-These are usually warm colors that won’t be overly yellow or gold in the rooms, and they will gleam beautifully.
+It has been seen that an LRV of 60 to 65 is a magical number that’s a perfect option for west-facing rooms.
+These are usually warm colors that won’t be overly yellow or gold in the rooms and will gleam beautifully.

-1- Light paint colors in a light room with plenty of illumination make it look lighter since more light is reflected.
+- Light paint colors in a room with plenty of illumination make it look lighter since more light is reflected.

 The bottom line